Values and Classes

 This is not too helpful.
 Since we have not defined a string representation yet, we get the default one provided by the Object class.
 This implementation simply prints the name of the class and its address in memory.
 We can, however, see one thing from the output: all printed objects are actually the same object since they have the same address.
 We can already at this point conclude that the behavior will be different from the version that uses value types.

 To define the string representation for classes, we simply override the toS(StrBuf) function.
-This makes both the toS function and the << operator work as expected, as they both call the toS(StrBuf) function eventually.
+Similarly to the situation for value types, this makes both the toS function and the << operator work as we would expect, since they both call the toS(StrBuf) function eventually.
 We do this by adding the following definition to the ClassPair class:

 void toS(StrBuf to) : override {